 Speaking of coupons, note that CVS, Rite Aid and Walgreens are among a handful of retailers that allow coupon stacking.
 That means you can use both a manufacturer coupon and a store coupon on the same item to boost your savings.

-Running out to just pick up milk and eggs?
-Swing by the drugstore, and you’ll likely save $1 on each product, Hardcastle said.
-Prices vary regionally, but you’ll almost always get a better deal on these products than you will at the grocery store.
+Swing by the drugstore for milk and eggs, and you’ll likely save $1 on each product, Hardcastle says.
+Prices vary regionally, but you’ll almost always get a better deal on these products than you will at a grocery store.

-For more items that you should avoid at the supermarket, check out “20 Things You Should Never Buy at the Grocery Store.”
+For more items that you should avoid at the supermarket, check out “19 Things You Should Never Buy at a Grocery Store.”

 There are plenty of great cosmetics available at drugstores.
 Spend a little time online, and you’ll find plenty of great bargains, too.

-Drugstore deal sites as well as more general deal sites like the Krazy Coupon Lady routinely find makeup for next to nothing.
-And Coupons.com regularly features coupons from brand names like CoverGirl and Maybelline — which are listed under the “Personal Care” category when available.
+Drugstore deal sites like Hardcastle’s and general deal sites like The Krazy Coupon Lady routinely find makeup for next to nothing.
+And you can find free manufacturer coupons for cosmetics online.

 No coupons are necessary to score a deal on this item.
-Simply stock up whenever you see a buy one, get one free sale, which Hardcastle said happens every so often and is “an amazing deal.”
+Simply stock up whenever you see a “buy one, get one free” sale, which Hardcastle says happens every so often and is “an amazing deal.”